Cannes, France Travel Guide

 The trademark of this chic city is its modern festivities and events.
 We had this insatiable obsession with nightgowns and red carpets because of the famous Cannes International Film Festival.
 It is remarkably a “global village.”
 Yet it is not all the gaiety, glitz and glamour that lures tourists.
 It’s long preserved culture rooted in tradition matches the delightful sceneries of the Mediterranean.

 The villas such as the Quartier des Anglais and Villa Domergue are some of the oldest residential areas in Cannes.
 Reflecting the wealth and standing of their owner, they also testify to the inspirations from medieval castles and Roman villas.
 Le Suquet, the “old town,” was a Roman outpost on ancient times.
 Some remains are still evident along this section of the coast.
-If one wants to escape the outpour of tourists, one should head here for a serene saunter through the scenic streets.
-One can notice that locals favor walking or cycling rather than driving.
-To experience Cannes like a local, one can hire a bike and start peddling around.
+If you want to escape the outpour of tourists, you should head here for a serene saunter through the scenic streets.
+You can notice that locals favor walking or cycling rather than driving.
+To experience Cannes like a local, you can hire a bike and start peddling around.

 Want to know more of the locals and how their world goes by?
 The markets are a sure spot, with local produce available every day.
 Vieux (Old) Port is a place where local fisherman brings their catch for centuries.
 The classical ambiance still what makes Cannes a remarkable travel destination.